-- Presiding as the Chairman of the meetings of the Board of Directors; - Serving as a conduit of information between the independent directors and members of management; - Approving Board of Directors meeting agendas and schedules;
+- Presiding as the Chairman of the meetings of the Board of Directors; - Serving as a conduit of information between the independent directors and members of management; - Approving Board of Directors meeting agendas and schedules; - Calling executive session meetings of the independent directors, as needed; - Reviewing information sent to the Board of Directors; - Working with the Chief Financial Officer and Corporate Secretary to ensure the Board has adequate resources to support its decision-making obligations; - Meeting with shareholders as appropriate; and

-- Calling executive session meetings of the independent directors, as needed; - Reviewing information sent to the Board of Directors; - Working with the Chief Financial Officer and Corporate Secretary to ensure the Board has adequate resources to support its decision-making obligations; - Meeting with shareholders as appropriate; and - Such other responsibilities and duties as the Board of Directors shall designate.
+• Such other responsibilities and duties as the Board of Directors shall designate.

 The Company has not appointed a Chief Executive Officer.
 Instead, the Company has historically utilized an Executive Committee to serve in the capacity of Chief Executive Officer.
-Effective as of January 2018, the Executive Committee is comprised of four members.
 The Board believes that the Executive Committee structure is appropriate for the Company because it requires a full committee of officers, each of whom bring their own experiences and perspectives to bear on their decision making, to discuss and vote on important decisions affecting the Company.
 The Company has utilized an Executive Committee in lieu of appointing a Chief Executive Officer for more than twenty years.
 See "Executive Officers" for further discussion about the role and membership of the Executive Committee.